PeerDiego/silent-test-script/intune/guidance.md

 ## 8. Select Next

-## 9. [IMPORTANT] Before uploading scripts...
+## 9. Before uploading scripts...

+> [!IMPORTANT]
-Ensure you've adapted BOTH of them for your environment per step 1 of this guide.
+> Ensure you've adapted BOTH of them for your environment per step 1 of this guide.

 ## 10. Select detection-script.ps1 from file upload menu